thblt/docoptc/README.md

 Docoptc will be a compiler for the [Docopt syntax](http://docopt.org/).
 Unlike most Docopt implementations, Docoptc is meant to be used at building time to generate command-line arguments parsing code in virtually any target language.

+I'm writing DocOptC to learn Haskell, so don't expect any seriously usable code anytime soon.

 I'm currently planning the following features, in possible order of implementation:

  1. Full support for the DocOpt syntax.